 In the long term, sustainable growth of global demand for polyethylene is driven by the wide application of products in packaging, construction, healthcare, space, and other industries.
 Currently, Kazakhstan lacks domestic production, and all polyethylene is imported from Russia, Uzbekistan, China, Iran, Azerbaijan, South Korea, and other countries.
-In 2022, polyethylene imports amounted to more than 217 thous. tonnes.
-Currently, consumption stands at about 11 kg per capita and is expected to increase to 17-20 kg by 2028-2030, which corresponds to a domestic market size of 340-400 thous. tonnes per year.
-On top of that, with exports of up to 1 mln tonnes per year, the project could generate export revenues of up to USD 2.5 bln, bolstering the country's GDP by up to 1.2% and fostering SMEs.
+In 2022, polyethylene imports amounted to more than 217 thous. tonnes.Currently, consumption stands at about 11 kg per capita and is expected to increase to 17-20 kg by 2028-2030, which corresponds to a domestic market size of 340-400 thous. tonnes per year.
+On top of that, with exports of up to 1 mln tonnes per year, the project could generate export revenues of up to USD 2.5 bln, bolstering the country's GDP by up to 1.2% and fostering SMFs

 About 20-24% of the plant's total production (200-300 thous. tonnes per year) is planned for the domestic market, with the rest to be exported.
+The launch of polyethylene production is estimated to contribute about 1.2% to Kazakhstan's GDP and bring export revenues of up to USD 2.5 bln per year.